-It's been an exciting but frustrating month for gamers.
+It's been an exciting but frustrating time for gamers recently.
 The Xbox Series X and the Xbox Series S are here, but many people haven't been able to get hold of them.
-The good news is that some retailers have been able to restock for Black Friday, and we've got all the details of where you can get your hands on an Xbox Series X and an Xbox Series S right here.
+The good news is that some retailers have been able to restock around the end of February, and some others are already talking about restocking in January.
+We've got all the details of where you can get your hands on an Xbox Series X and an Xbox Series S right here, including how you can enter a ballot to get an Xbox in the UK.

 With in-store purchases not possible, your best chance of getting the new Xbox Series X or Series S is online.
-But even that's been a scramble, as thousands around the world have all tried to click 'add to basket' at the same time.
-Any online stocks are expected are selling out fast, so if you really want a new Xbox, you're going to need to be hot on the refresh button (and you'll probably want to bookmark this page).
+But even that's been a scramble, as thousands around the world are all trying to be the first to get the console at the same time.
+Online stocks are selling out faster than retailers are able to upload them, so if you really want a new Xbox, unless you've entered a ballot system, you're going to need to be hot on the refresh button (and you'll probably want to bookmark this page).

 - PS5 pre-orders: Where to get your new PlayStation 5